cloudflare/cloudflare-docs/content/ddos-protection/about/attack-coverage.md

 [Advanced TCP Protection](/ddos-protection/tcp-protection/) and [Advanced DNS Protection](/ddos-protection/dns-protection/), available to [Magic Transit](/magic-transit/) customers, provide additional protection against sophisticated TCP-based DDoS attacks and sophisticated and fully randomized DNS attacks, respectively.

-As a general guideline, Cloudflare customers are protected up to the layer on which their service operates.
+As a general guideline, various Cloudflare products operate on different open systems interconnection (OSI) layers and you are protected up to the layer on which your service operates.
+You can customize the DDoS settings on the layer in which you onboarded.

 For example, a WAF customer is protected against DDoS attacks on Layer 7 (HTTP/HTTPS) all the way down including L3/4 attacks.

+{{<Aside type="note">}}
+For Magic Transit customers, Cloudflare provides some L7 protection with a L3 service (e.g. the Advanced DNS Protection system that is available for Magic Transit customers.
+DNS is considered a L7 protocol).
+{{</Aside>}}

 The following table includes a sample of covered attack vectors: